paulshorey/colorful-console-logger/README.md

 ![Example screenshot](docs/examples/node--parse-str.png)

 Works on both Node.js and in Browser.
-Does not work well inside IDEs like CodePen.io.
+Colors do not work inside IDEs like CodePen.io.
 Scroll down for browser usage.
-This is code still experimental and will change.
+This is code still experimental and will change until `version 1`.
 Do **not** install `@latest`, but stick to a well-tested current version.

 This package is exported as CJS (CommonJS) by default.
 To use ESM (ES MODULES), simply change all `require` lines to `import`, and append `.mjs` extension after the filename.
 If filename is not specified, use `index.mjs`.